daoch4n/ai/README.md

 1. Install the GitHub App on your repository
 2. Create the necessary labels in your repository:
-   - `aider-pro`: To trigger the workflow
+   - `zen-ai`: To trigger the workflow
    - `ai-processing`: Added automatically during processing
    - `ai-processed`: Added automatically after processing
    - `ai-generated`: Added to pull requests